dekkov/neon4cast_faasr/README.md

 ## Objectives

 This tutorial will help you get familiar with creating your own FaaSr functions, which means that you will created a new FaaSr workflow by yourself.
 We have provided you some guidance and an example file `create_oxygen_forecast_mean.R` to assist you in this part.
+The function is similar to the previous two we have seen, but with a modification of the method when creating a forecast.
+See [file](https://github.com/dekkov/neon4cast_faasr/blob/main/create_oxygen_forecast_mean.R).

 ## Configure the FaaSr JSON workflow